-Funded through the Ed Foundation, PS Arts provides visual arts instruction TK-5 in our art room.
+Funded through the Ed Foundation, PS Arts provides visual arts instruction TK-5.

 P.S.
-Arts programs make use of what Howard Gardner calls our multiple intelligences - to stimulate critical thinking, problem solving and higher cognitive process in arts and academic disciplines.
+Arts programs make use of what Howard Gardner calls our multiple intelligences - to stimulate critical thinking, problem solving and higher cognitive processes in arts and academic disciplines.
 Instruction is tied to the State Visual and Performing Arts Standards.
 P.S.
 Arts programs increase classroom teacher's capacity and confidence in the arts, relating to their curriculum, building a wider constituency for the arts in schools and community.

 To learn more about P.S.
-Arts, please visit their web site at: www.psarts.org
+Arts, please visit their website: P.S.
+Arts